 (This week, we welcome back veteran communicator Terry Gallagher.)

-Please, share with us your thoughts on this: How do you draw these lines?
+Please, share with us your thoughts.

 Click and leave a “Comment” below!

 ABOUT TERRY GALLAGHER: After working more than 20 years in higher education, Terry Gallagher is exploring new ways to use media and messages to build stronger institutions and communities.
 Most recently, he has joined the board and helped launch communications efforts at the InterFaith Leadership Council of Metropolitan Detroit, a new group with a long history.